bodar/totallylazy.js/README.md

  * Minimal dependencies (just polyfills if needed)

  TODO
- * NPM Publishing directory ('remove src')
- * LINQ/SQL projections using the Transducers (think LazyRecords)
+ * SQL projections using the Transducers (think LINQ/LazyRecords)